Pajarito Ski Area

 Lodging: There is no slopeside lodging, but lodging is available 10 minutes away in Los Alamos.
 Another option is to stay in Santa Fe, about a 50-minute drive from the ski area, where lodging of every type and price range is available.

-What's New The big news at Pajarito this year concerns the ski area's recovery from the devastating Las Conchas wildfire, the largest in New Mexico history.
-Only a valiant effort by firefighters and a half million gallons of water saved the ski area from total destruction.
+The ski area also was faced with a challenging recovery from the devastating 2011 Las Conchas wildfire, the largest in New Mexico history.
+In fact, only a valiant effort by firefighters and a half million gallons of water saved the ski area from total destruction.
 As it was, the haul cable was damaged on two chairlifts (Spruce and Townsight) and the top station also damaged on Spruce, causing the cable and chairs to fall to the ground.
-The damage was covered by insurance, though, and the Spruce chair will be back in operation in time for the 2011-12 ski season, with the long, steep unloading ramp replaced by a new one with a more normal configuration.
-Although they have the new cables for both chairs, the Townsight chair, at the far east of the ski area, will wait until the 2012-13 season to reopen because of the shear amount of work that would be involved in getting both chairs going in time for the upcoming season.
+The damage was covered by insurance, though, and both chairs were ready for action again in the 2012-13 season.
+Unfortunately, however, that season and the ones since were extremely poor snow years, so the new replacement chairlifts have yet to see much action.
 In addition to the damage to the chairlifts, trees and some grassy areas were burned around the top, east, and west boundaries of the ski area.
 You can see some of this damage along with restoration efforts here.
-But there was no damage to the base area, and except for the Townsight lift, the ski area will be fully operational this ski season.
-The other big news is that snowmaking is coming to Pajarito in the 2011-12 season - a year later than originally planned, but the retention pond and fan guns are there now, so it WILL happen this year.
-At first, at least, it will just cover the beginner area and one run from the top of the mountain - but at least it will guarantee that Pajarito will be able to open even when natural snow is lacking.
-And the snowmaking may well be expanded in subsequent seasons.
-Also new in the last few years - an expanded terrain park (under the Mother lift) and an improved system that shortens lines in the cafeteria.
+But there was no damage to the base area, and the ski area can be fully operational as soon as there is sufficient snow.

 Official Web Site